 Proof: 94

-Milam & Greene openly embraces a traditional and innovative distilling technique, using a 300-gallon copper pot still in the heart of Texas Hill Country and classic column stills in Bardstown, KY.
+Milam & Greene openly embraces a traditional and innovative distilling technique, using a 300-gallon copper pot still in the heart of the Texas Hill Country and classic column stills in Bardstown, KY.
 Each produces different bodies and flavors.

 As an independently owned and operated company, Milam & Greene’s Triple Cask Straight Bourbon makes for a perfect one to sip on National Bourbon Day.

-Tasting Notes: Charred Oak, creamy vanilla, and clover honey.
+Tasting Notes: Charred Oak, creamy vanilla, and clover honey

 Just like you probably want to share a bottle of bourbon with good friends, go ahead and send this list to a fellow enthusiast!